kudah99/kudah99/README.md

 #### I'm a Full-Stack Developer based in Zimbabwe, Harare.

-- 🏢 I'm a recent mechatronics engineering graduate and currently working as freelance full-stack developer.
 - 🌱 Learning more about and studying: **Open Source, Rust and DevOps**
 - 💜 Interests: participating in hackathon and tech meet-ups/Conferences/Dev-Fest
 - 😄  I enjoy building things from scratch and bringing ideas to life through coding.